 Here are a few classic Canadian Wedding traditions you can feel free to include in your wedding should you wish!

-It’s mostly thought that the tradition for wearing white for wedding originated in France so of course, many French-Canadian brides picked up on this amazing practice as well.
+It’s mostly thought that the tradition of wearing white for weddings originated in France so of course, many French-Canadian brides picked up on this amazing practice as well.

 An older tradition that isn’t incorporated as much in modern weddings is having a Trousseau Tea.

 This used to be a very popular Canadian wedding tradition that was practiced frequently.